 The Problem With Most Salon Websites

-The gap between a website that looks fine and a website that fills your calendar comes down to a few specific things.
+The gap between a website that looks fine and a website that fills your calendar comes down to a few specific things — and almost every salon in Las Vegas is missing at least three of them.

 Booking Should Never Be More Than One Click Away